Śpiewajmy razem. All Together Now

 Śpiewajmy razem.
-All Together Now was a Polish television musical talent competition based on a British show All Together Now hosted by Mariusz Kałamaga (previously Igor Kwiatkowski) and broadcast on Polsat.
+All Together Now is a Polish television musical talent competition based on a British show All Together Now hosted by Mariusz Kałamaga (previously Igor Kwiatkowski) and broadcast on Polsat.
 The first season premiered on September 5, 2018.

 Format

 Contestants on the program showcase their skills before a hundred member jury.
 One juror eventually joins in on the singing for the contestants.
 Each episode the best ranked contestants pass on to the next round of the competition including the jurors' first place pick and the extra time winner (for which the second and third place winners go).
 The contestants are fighting to become finalists and to earn a cash prize and to become the winner.

 Summary

 To date, 2 seasons have been broadcast, as summarised below.
 A few months later, Polsat announced that they had no plans for a third season.